Product

 Next, even though point-to-point connection services are offered with service level agreements (SLAs), the customer will agree to participate in meeting them.
 For example, the user also bears the responsibility for managing traffic prioritization and queuing, usually assigning a network administrator with the knowledge and skill to classify network traffic by importance and schedule it.
 The business’s ability to successfully take on these tasks will contribute to high-priority data getting where it needs to be and, ultimately, meeting levels of speed and reliability.

 Finally, potential point-to-point service users need to consider costs.
-We have seen P2P pricing trend downward over the last year or two as competition from other WAN connectivity options has increased, such as dark fiber and wavelength services.
-That said, P2P leased lines might not be your cheapest option if you're building out a multi-site network that you'd like to scale over time.
+P2P pricing has continued to soften as dark fiber and wavelength services compete for the same traffic.
+That said, P2P leased lines may not be your cheapest option for a multi-site network you plan to scale over time.
 For a full analysis on how P2P lines and other WAN connectivity services are priced, check out our Wide Area Networking Pricing Guide!

 Choosing a Point-to-Point Service Provider